GaganAJ-45/Power_BI_Project/README.md

 - Now you can go to PowerPoint or Canva to design the background of your dashboard.
 You can play around as much as you like using the colors and different shapes.
 Once done extract your design as png file and use that image as a background for your Power BI canvas.

+* TIP: I Have Created Dashboard Background for all three pages check in the slide(1/2/3).
 ## 6.Adding Interactivity
 Now add interactivity in your dashboard like navigation buttons, chart alt display text and hovering info.